 For each of these situations, the professional stakes are high.
 Investors do due diligence.
 Board committees search names.
 Partners and co-founders search names.
 A top Google result that leads with "SEC charges" or "enforcement action" creates a conversation that should not have to happen at the outset of every new professional relationship.
 Our work for executives and founders in this situation is specifically built around their professional context.
 See our resources for executives and founders for more on the approach.

 For executives and finance professionals, the content assets that carry the most weight are the ones that speak to professional credibility.
 A well-built personal website that documents your career, your expertise, and your contributions ranks well for your name and signals to Google that it is the authoritative source on you.
 A complete LinkedIn profile is essential.
 Press coverage in financial and business publications creates additional strong results.
 Wikipedia, if you qualify, is one of the most powerful suppression tools available because it is highly authoritative and tends to rank at or near the top for individual name searches.
-Our Wikipedia services can help you evaluate whether you qualify and navigate the process.
+Our Wikipedia services can help you evaluate whether you qualify and manage the process.

-Addressing the Full Context
+Addressing the full context

 Many SEC cases end differently than the original press release suggests.
 Charges are narrowed.
 Cases settle with no admission of wrongdoing.
 Respondents cooperate fully and receive credit for that cooperation.
 Individuals who were tangentially involved in company-level enforcement sometimes get swept into coverage despite limited personal culpability.
 None of this typically makes it into the original press release.